+Report on the Audit of the Kwame Nkrumah University of Science and Technology's Financial Statements

+Opinion

-Report on the Audit of the Kwame Nkrumah University of Science and Technology's Financial Statements Opinion e have audited the financial statements of the Kwame Nkrumah University of Science and Technology for the year ended 31 December 2019.
-These financial statements comprise; the Statement of Financial Position, Statement of Financial Performance, Statement of Changes in Net Assets, Statement of Cash Flows for the year then ended, and notes to the financial statements as set out on page 12 to 56 including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of the Kwame Nkrumah University of Science and Technology for the year ended 31 December 2020.
+These financial statements comprise; the Statement of Financial Position, Statement of Financial Performance, Statement of Changes in Net Assets, Statement of Cash Flows for the year then ended, and notes to the financial statements as set out on page 6 to 47 including a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements give true and fair view of the financial position of the Kwame Nkrumah University of Science and Technology as at 31 December 2019, and of its Statement of Financial Performance, Statement of Financial Position, Statement of Changes in Net Assets and Cash Flows for the year then ended in accordance with International Public Sector Accounting Standards (IPSAS) and in the manner required by the Kwame Nkrumah University of Science and Technology Act, 1961(Act 80&81)
+In our opinion, the accompanying financial statements give true and fair view of the financial position of the Kwame Nkrumah University of Science and Technology as at 31 December 2020, and of its Statement of Financial Performance, Statement of Changes in Net Assets and Cash Flows for the year then ended in accordance with International Public Sector Accounting Standards (IPSAS) and in the manner required by the Kwame Nkrumah University of Science and Technology Act, 1961(Act 80 & 81)